 - I don’t know the exact technical jargon, but basically you are tuning your machine by the fluorescent light as if it were timing light.

-- If your power supply is turned up too high, it will sound like a very angry hornet, and there will be apparent sparks flying off of your contact screw and the front spring.
+- If your power supply is turned up too high, it will sound like a very angry hornet and there will be visible sparks flying off of your contact screw and the front spring.
 If this happens, slowly turn the dial down on the power supply until the sparks have subsided and the machine buzzes in a softer fashion.

-- Now for the visual part of tuning.
-You are primarily looking to check that your needle is not flopping around.
-If you see the needle bouncing around in the tube, there could be a few factors: you might need to add a rubber band, you may have inserted the needle in the tube wrong, or the power is turned up too high.
-So adjust your power accordingly.
+- Now for the visual part of tuning: You are primarily looking to check that your needle is not flopping around.
+If you see the needle bouncing around in the tube, there could be a few reasons—you might need to add a rubber band, you may have inserted the needle in the tube wrong, or your power is turned up too high.
+So adjust accordingly.
 When it’s perfect, then it is time to tattoo.

-- What I like the most about the digital display power supplies is that you can see how much voltage you are using, you can also tell if the capacitor is being faulty, because the voltage will different than normal.
+- What I like the most about the digital display PS is that you can see how much voltage you are using and you can also tell if the capacitor is being faulty, because the voltage will different than normal.
 Also, for the lazy, you can visually set the power settings.